lukefitzwolfgang/icatproject/ops/icat421/readme.txt

 This material is not the complete set of materials for ICAT 4.2.1.
 It is a selected set of materials which are packaged to make it easy to get ICAT to run and is not intended for production.

+In addition to this README file, there is a README file in each of the directories associated with the database.

 For more detailed instructions please visit: http://code.google.com/p/icatproject/wiki/InstallIcat42